2007 Corvette New Car Test Drive

 Two suspension options are offered for both the coupe and convertible.
 The Z51 Performance Handling Package ($1,695) is designed for track days, while Magnetic Selective Ride Control ($1,695) automatically switches from extra-firm to more comfortable touring settings with electronically controlled variable damping.

-The optional Preferred Package 3LT ($4,795 coupe, $3,395 convertible) includes a head-up display, heated seats with position memory, a premium Bose stereo with an in-dash six-CD changer and XM Satellite Radio hardware, a power telescoping steering column and rearview mirror with compass.
-The list of free-standing options is short: DVD navigation ($1,695), which includes the Bose audio; OnStar telematics ($695); and polished aluminum wheels ($1,250) or dark gray painted wheels.
+Preferred Package 3LT ($4,945 for the coupe) is nearly the full extra-amenity package for the standard Corvettes.
+In addition to the power top for the convertible, it includes a head-up display, heated seats with position memory, a premium Bose stereo with CD changer and XM Satellite Radio hardware (and for 2007, redundant steering wheel controls), a power telescoping steering column and rearview mirror with compass.
+The list of free-standing options is short: DVD navigation ($1,750), which includes the Bose audio; OnStar telematics ($695); chromed aluminum wheels ($1850); polished aluminum wheels ($1,250) or dark gray painted wheels ($395).

 - Fastest-depreciating cars in the United States